Yixf-Self/CMLinux/README.md

 # Project Progress
 - 20160707
-    - Starting the build process of a minimal Linux System.
+    - Comleting the build of the temporary system.
+    - Some bugs shall be repaired

 # Steps
 - Form all scripts for installing and integrating a tiny and strong Linux in ***localhost*** starting with the localhost Linux.